VoltCruelerz/OwlMarble-Magic/rules/items/Weapon Masteries.md

 _Prerequisite: Melee Weapon, Heavy Property_

 If you hit a creature with a melee attack using this weapon, you can make an attack roll with the weapon against a second creature that is also within your reach.
 On a hit, the second creature takes the weapon’s damage, but don’t add your ability modifier to that damage, unless that modifier is negative.

+If the target of the original attack was of a larger size class than you, you can choose to make the second attack against the same creature.

 You can make this extra attack only once per turn.

 ## Flex [Updated]